ViscousTests/website/content/docs/society/utopia.md

 must rely on large shared systems that utilize economies of scale to provide needs at a minimum cost.
 Distributing resources in these systems is hard, and our growing wealth inequality today is evidence that we are doing a poor job.

-Solving this problem via some kind of universal basic income seems at least worth trying.
+So far, some kind of universal basic income seems to me to be the best short term solution to this problem.
+This would provide a "floor" that people wouldn't be able to fall beneath.
+It would also allow markets to keep service production efficient, which wouldn't necessarily be the case if the government simply provided the needs directly.

 ### Freedom of Information and Education